kaznog/face_detect/README.md

 # face_detect
-face recognition YOLO detect MediaPipe hands and pose recognition
+face recognition YOLO detect MediaPipe hands and pose recognition It must be referenced either by CMake or through a path.

  📸 1.
 Capture the face of the person to be trained
  ```